 It is not recommended that Pole Vault take place in competition at this time.
-If planning to host High Jump events, as per Back on Track documents, each athlete in the event should have their own separate tarps, and be interchanged in between jumpers.
+If planning to host Vertical Jumps events, as per Back on Track documents, each athlete in the event should have their own separate tarps, and be interchanged in between jumpers, if more than one athlete competing in the event.